desibabua/language_syntax_highlighter/README.md

       ]
   }
 ```
-3. restart the visual studio code
+3. Restart the visual studio code